Reeds-github/Hero-Mode/README.md

 <li>A Softmodded Wii/Wii U that has Homebrew with Nintendont.
 (For Console.)</li>
 <li>A GameCube that has Action Replay with Swiss on it.
 (For Console.)</li>
 <li>An updated Development version of the Dolphin Emulator.
 (For PC.)</li>
-<li>.iso, .ciso, .gcz, .nkit, .wia, and .rvz filetypes are compatiable with Hero Mode Patcher.</li>
+<li>.iso, .ciso, .gcz, .nkit, .wia, and .rvz filetypes are compatiable with the Hero Mode Patcher.</li>
 <h1></h1>

 <b><h1>Installation for Hero Mode Patcher:</h1></b>